Rob-Strawley/Migrate2MDAV/README.md

 interruption, loss of business information, or other pecuniary loss) arising out of the use of or inability to use the sample scripts or documentation, even if Microsoft has been advised of the possibility of such damages.

+*Special thanks to Justin Lynch, Chris Edwards, and Bill Almonroeder for their assistance with MECM.*